 Don’t drive, especially downtown

 Driving in Chicago is no fun.
-Traffic snarls not only at rush hours, but also most times in between.
-What’s more, parking is hard to find and costly, particularly downtown near the sights, where garages charge around $40 per day.
+Traffic snarls not only at rush hours but also most times in between.
+Road construction on the main highway through town has only added to the nightmare.
+What’s more, parking is hard to find and costs a fortune, particularly downtown near the sights – garages routinely charge around $45 per day.
 Ditch the car and use public transportation to spare yourself the annoyance.

 Buy a Ventra Card for public transportation

 Whether using a plastic or digital card, simply tap it at the turnstile as you enter the L station or at the farebox as you get on the bus.
-If you’ll be riding more than four times per day, consider buying an unlimited ride day pass for additional savings.
+If you’ll be riding three or more times per day, consider buying an unlimited ride day pass for additional savings.

 Book museum and theater tickets in advance

-Many museums, including the Art Institute, require tickets to be purchased online in advance from the museum’s website.
+Many museums, including the Art Institute, encourage tickets to be purchased online in advance from the museum’s website.
 A day or so prior should do it, unless there’s a blockbuster exhibit going on.

-It’s also wise to book theater tickets beforehand, whether it’s for world-class opera or booze-addled Shakespearean improv.
+It’s also wise to book theater tickets beforehand, whether it’s for a world-class opera or booze-addled Shakespearean improv.
 A week ahead is usually plenty of time.
-Browse Hot Tix for same-week drama, comedy and performing-arts tickets for half price.
-Note that many theaters require proof of vaccination against COVID-19.
+Browse Hot Tix for same-week drama, comedy and performing arts tickets for half price.

 Make restaurant reservations